briancsparks/prosper/content/docs/misc/android/adb-and-network.md

 adb logcat -v threadtime -v epoch -v uid -v usec -b all
 ```

+Also, can set `ADB_TRACE` to subsystems, like `all, adb, sockets, packets, rwx, usb, sync, sysdeps, transport, jdwp`.
+The docs say that using `all` is best.

 ### Get Android's IP address

 Get link-layer info: